 We are aware that these are extreme cases, yet they do occur.
 So we’ll teach you how to create a do-it-yourself water filtering system.

-There’s many a schemes from which to pick;
+There’s many a scheme from which to pick.

 This is a residential system made up of three levels of sand, gravel, and activated charcoal.